 Our keynote speaker Dr. Camara Jones from Morehouse School of Medicine, touched on the impact of racism on the health and well-being of the nation.

-The 2017 MGG symposium featured a special keynote address by Baltimore Mayor The Honorable Catherine E. Pugh.
-Mayor Pugh has been a public servant for 15 years, and was elected as the mayor of Baltimore in 2016.
-Her speech at the MGG Symposium on October 27, 2017 focused on population health improvement, particularly in Baltimore.
-She discussed the city’s critical role in improving health into improving health through strengthening hospital/community partnerships, such as those seen at Hopkins.
-She lauded programs such as Medicine for the Greater Good, Embajadores du Salud and the Center for Innovative Medicine for making such partnerships possible.
+The 2017 MGG Symposium featured a special keynote address by the Mayor of Baltimore City, who spoke on population health improvement.
+Topics of discussion included the city’s critical role in improving health through strengthening hospital/community partnerships, such as those seen at Hopkins.
+The Mayor lauded programs such as Medicine for the Greater Good, Embajadores du Salud, and the Center for Innovative Medicine for making such partnerships possible.